 Systematic Inquiry: Students are increasingly independent with critical thinking and use a variety of sources of knowing to guide care planning.
 They use a variety of theoretical perspectives to guide their thinking.
 They are encouraged to discuss new understanding of mental health and their application for selected mental health issues.
-They use word processing and access data bases and Internet sites for information.
+They access databases and Internet sites for information.